jima80525/ctypes_example/clib1/ctypes.md

 If we want the C function to have access to the string we need to do a little marshalling work up front.
 Fortunately, ctypes makes this fairly easy, too.

-We need to convert the original string to bytes using str.encode, and then pass this to the constructor for a `ctypes.string_buffer`.  `String_buffers` *are* mutable, and they are passed to C as a `char *` as you would expect.
+We need to convert the original string to bytes using `str.encode`, and then pass this to the constructor for a `ctypes.string_buffer`.  `String_buffers` *are* mutable, and they are passed to C as a `char *` as you would expect.